Darren Aronofsky has spent most of his career asking how much pressure a human being can absorb before identity gives way.

 Aronofsky's debut feature, Pi, remains the clearest entry point into everything that followed.

 Sundance's archival material still notes that the film won the festival's Directing Award in 1998.
-That matters not just as a credential but as a clue.
+That matters as a credential and as a clue.
 Pi was a first feature that already behaved like a challenge: austere, paranoid, mathematically feverish, and uninterested in smoothing itself into a conventional calling card.
 The movie suggested that Aronofsky saw cinema less as neutral storytelling than as a system for putting a mind under stress.

 That approach did not disappear when the budgets grew.
 It became more elaborate and, at times, more punishing.
 Requiem for a Dream turned addiction into montage assault.
 The Fountain made metaphysical yearning look lush and deranged.
 Even when the films divided critics, they rarely looked anonymous.